CuriousTech/GoldenChute/README.md

 ![UPS Board](ups.png)

 The female connector (XHB) even though I think XH would be better, needs pins or wire lead clippings crimped to make it solder to a PCB.
 I used pinheader pins.
 On the rev 1 board, I'll put the female on the outer end instead so the board is further from the edge.
-With this older one I had to solder the male connector first because I couldn't get to the back with the female one.
-Test fit them first to see the problem.
-The 2-pin connectors should be installed before the ESP32.
+The 2-pin connector, wires, SSR and resistor should be installed before the ESP32.
+Rev1 will have space for horiz or vert connector since the ESP32 will be on the back side.

 ![Back](notch.jpg)
 Cut a notch in the rear panel to fit the USB cable.